AlexL374/coderSchoolNotes/README.md

 # coderSchoolNotes

-theCoderSchool applet. built using angular.
+theCoderSchool applet. built using angular. also will have other apps, such as Hack-A-Thon camp Python, HTML, CSS, JS programs.

 Setting up Angular:
     Can use the command "ng --version" to test whether Angular CLI is downloaded or not.